Rayc940/ece5160-fast-robot/lab1/lab.md

 #### Setup

 Python 3.13 was installed and configured.
-In addition, to ensure package isolation, a virtual environment named FastRobots_ble was created using venv.
+In addition, a virtual environment named FastRobots_ble was created using venv.
 This virtual environment was activated before installing any required packages.
 These commands were used for activating or deactivating the virtual environment.

 ```cpp
 source FastRobots_ble/bin/activate